 child is conducted by our staff and is a part of the placement recommendation.

-C.E.S. was established in 1983, at the request of Knox County Juvenile Court.
+Our work alone cannot meet all of our client’s needs, and we partner with numerous local community and governmental agencies.
+In fact, the CESAC was established in 2006 at the request of the Knox County Juvenile Court to meet the urgent needs of children and families.
 While both the City of Knoxville and Knox County provide some funding for the shelter, this covers only a small percentage of the costs involved in maintaining a 24/7 residential program.
 Additional funds needed are raised through a combination of public and private foundation grants and corporate and individual donors.